belugame/rata/README.md

 ````
 git init ~/timerecords
 rata ~/timerecords/projectFoo.txt

+or if you want to see how much you will have to bill:

+RATE=<hourly rate> rata ~/timerecords/projectFoo.txt

 ````
 I would strongly recommend to not keep other files than what rata creates in the repository as it runs `git reset` before committing and may mess with your git stage.